UNITY-Physics/fw-infant-freesurfer/README.md

-# recon-all-clinical
+# infant-recon-all

-This gear runs recon-all-clinical which wraps SynthSR & SynthSeg tools ( https://github.com/BBillot/SynthSeg ) available in Freesurfer version 7.4.1.
+This gear runs infant-freesurfer available in Freesurfer version 8.1.0 (Ubuntu22).
 This is the out-of-the-box version that runs convolutiona neural networks for segmentation.

 ## Overview